mathmaid/obsidian-callout-organizer/README.md

 You may have some callouts in code blocks somewhere.
 These callouts can also be found in the callout organizer.
 But when dragging it into the document, the callout will not be found since it is in the code block.

+### Missing Callouts

+Some old callouts created before using this plugin can not be searched in this plugin.
+You can solve this problem by changing the filename to ensure the plugin tracking your callouts.

 ## Settings

 ### Display Options